Taking Leave of Self-Victimization

 Into all abysses, I still carry […] my blessing Yes.13

-But for Nietzsche, ‚affirmative‚ never means to take on, to bear what already is.
+But for Nietzsche, affirmative never means to take on, to bear what already is.
 The principle of reality is connected with the instinct of self-preservation, which slows down self-exaltation.
-In Nietzsche’s view, affirmation rather means to make life lighter, to let go, to give birth, to forget, to invent new forms of life, to create.
+According to Nietzsche, affirmation means to lighten life, to let go, to give birth, to forget, to invent new forms of life, and to create.

-By dancing, playing, and laughing, Zarathustra celebrates becoming, chance, and suffering.
+Zarathustra celebrates becoming, chance, and suffering by dancing, playing, and laughing.
 In this respect, the active, affirmative type is a counterweight to the negating Nihilist.
 The Nihilist is characterized precisely by his/her weakness in appreciating and independently interpreting existence.

 Becoming active consists solely of and in an affirmative will, just as becoming reactive only exists through and in the will to nothing.
 An activity that does not rise to the yes-saying powers, that is only subject to the work of the negative, is inevitably doomed to failure.
 14